ibizaman/skarabox/README.md

 This flake [template](./template) combines turn-key style:

-- Creating a bootable ISO, installable on an USB key.
+- A bootable ISO called beacon, installable on an USB key.
+- A WiFi hotspot with SSID Skarabox available from the beacon.
-- Alternatively, creating a VM based on the bootable ISO to test the installation procedure (like shown in the snippet above).
+- Alternatively, a VM based on the bootable ISO to test the installation procedure.
 - Managing host keys, known hosts and ssh keys to provide a secure and seamless SSH experience.
 - [nixos-anywhere][] to install NixOS headlessly.